MetPX/sarracenia/docs/source/Tutorials/Install.rst

-  sudo apt install python3-amqp  # optionally support rabbitmq brokers sudo apt install python3-paho-mqtt  # optionally support MQTT brokers sudo apt install python3-netifaces # optionally support the vip directive (HA failover.)
+  sudo apt install python3-amqp  # optionally support rabbitmq brokers sudo apt install python3-paho-mqtt  # optionally support MQTT brokers sudo apt install python3-netifaces # optionally support the vip directive (HA failover.) sudo apt install python3-dateparser python3-pytz # optionally support ftp polling.

-Currently, only the debian packages include man pages.
+If packages are not available, the one can substitute by using python install package (pip) Currently, only the debian packages include man pages.
 The guides are only available in the source repository.
 For earlier ubuntu versions, install via pip is required because of missing dependencies in the python environment shipped with earlier operating systems.